PundiAI/fx-docs/upgrade-instructions/cosmovisor/tutorial-binaries.md

 # Cosmovisor Integration - Binaries

-{% hint style="warning" %}
-❗️Please note that the current fxCore testnet v4.2 upgrade, the upgrade height is `8481000`
-{% endhint %}

 > For more information on past upgrades and instructions, refer to [**Upgrade Versions**](../versions/README.md).
 >
-> You may refer to this [**Countdown Timer**](https://functionx.github.io/fx-core/tools/countdown.html?network=testnet) which will countdown the time till the upgrade height.
+> You may refer to this [**Countdown Timer**](https://functionx.github.io/fx-core/tools/countdown.html?network=mainnet) which will countdown the time till the upgrade height.

 > `cosmovisor` is a small process manager for Cosmos SDK application binaries that monitors the governance module for incoming chain upgrade proposals.
 If it sees a proposal that gets approved, cosmovisor can automatically download the new binary, stop the current binary, switch from the old binary to the new one, and finally restart the node with the new binary.